zhouyuq6/Semi-Auto-Semantic-Segmentation/README.md

 # Semi-Automatic-Semantic-Segmentation
-Codes to train CNNs using data from kits19
+Codes to train convolutional neural networks (CNNs) using data from the 2019 Kidney and Kidney Tumor Segmentation Challenge [KiTS19](https://github.com/neheller/kits19).
+Aim to train and implement a semi-auto segmentation algorithm to seperate a desired organ from CT scans by giving a layer of accurate region of interest (ROI) and multiple CT scans.
+Network structure is based on U-Net and other versions of it.